influenza virus vaccine (injection)

 What is influenza virus vaccine?

-The injectable influenza virus vaccine (flu shot) is a "killed virus" vaccine.
+The injectable influenza virus vaccine (flu shot) is made from "killed viruses."
 Influenza virus vaccine is also available in a nasal spray form, which is a "live virus" vaccine.
+This medication guide addresses only the injectable form of this vaccine.

 What should I discuss with my healthcare provider before receiving this vaccine?